rickhelmus/patRoonExt/README.md

 # patRoonExt

 This [R] package bundles several (non R-based) software tools and data files that are commonly used in [patRoon] workflows.
-Currently, the following is provided:
+Currently, the following are provided:

 What                 |  License                                   | Installation type      | OS
 -------------------- | ------------------------------------------ | ---------------------- | ---------------------